 Günter Krämer's landmark production of Die Zauberflöte has been a staple of the Deutsche Oper Berlin's repertoire since 1991.
 This sensitive, peaceful treatment of Mozart's masterpiece continues to delight audiences of all ages, and will do so for many years to come.
 Seth is appearing as the wise Speaker under the steady batons of Ido Arad and Nikolas Nägele, and his castmates will be Tobias Kehrer and Ante Jerkunica as Sarastro, Attilio Glaser and Matthew Newlin as Tamino, Kathryn Lewek, Tuuli Takala, and Hulkar Sabirova as the Queen of the Night, Elena Tsallagova and Siobhan Stagg as Pamina, and Philipp Jekal, Simon Pauly, and John Chest as Papageno.

 Perhaps the most celebrated American opera composer of his generation, Jake Heggie's great rise to prominence began with one enormous success, the premiere of his devastating interpretation of Sister Helen Prejean's memoir, Dead Man Walking.
 Since its premiere in 2000, the piece has gone on to enjoy a unique interest internationally and continues to be the most performed new opera of the 21st century, certainly due to its realistic discussion of an always timely American theme, capital punishment, and what it means to truly seek redemption for our misdeeds.
-Conducted by Michael Christie and directed by Joel Ivany, the cast will include Catherine Martin as Sister Helen, Karen Slack as Sister Rose, Denyce Graves as Mrs. Patrick de Rocher, and Seth Carico as Joseph de Rocher.
+Conducted by Michael Christie and directed by Joel Ivany, the cast will include Catherine Martin as Sister Helen, Karen Slack as Sister Rose, Emily Pulley as Mrs. Patrick de Rocher, and Seth Carico as Joseph de Rocher.

 Cilea's rarely performed L'arlesiana is a fascinating story of a seductive woman whose very existence turns the people's lives in a small neighboring town upside down.
 Even though the audience never sees this title character, the effects of her actions and presence in the lives of the characters portrayed are the ripe subject matter for music that fully explores the passion of verismo and bel canto composition.
 Paolo Arrivabeni conducts this concert performance, including the star-studded cast of Dolora Zajick as Rosa Mamai, Joseph Calleja as Federico, Guanqun Yu as Vivetta, Markus Brück as Baldassare, and Seth Carico as Metifio.